GhumanNavneet/Azure-PostgreSQL-DMS-Lab/Module 1: Using Azure Database for PostgreSQL to Run a Python Application.md

 vim local.py
 ```
 18. Append the **ALLOWED_HOSTS** parameter.

 *  Type **i** to enter **INSERT** mode.

 *  Look for the **ALLOWED_HOSTS** parameter and **Add** "*", **after** "127.0.0.1".
 Be sure to separate "127.0.0.1" and * with a **comma**.

 19.	**Save** the changes to **local.py**.<br/>
 * **Press** the **ESC** key.<br/>
 *  Type **:wr** and hit **Enter**.<br/><br/>

-20. Change the directory back to bootcamp
+20. Change the directory back to bootcamp with following comand.
 ```
 cd ~/bootcamp
 ```